DatCaptainHorse/MAS-Additions/README.md

 2. Copy any necessary MASM scripts and binaries into MASM folder in the MAS game folder.

 3. Launch once from Ren'Py launcher, Ren'Py should generate the compiled .rpyc files.

+# Reporting bugs and issues

+Please report any bugs and issues you may have to DatHorse#9516 on Discord